Eghamarian/sociotherapy/_short/12_recipe.md

 and stir until they dissolve into a competitive spirit,<br>
 Strain the mix and empty the content in a pyrex,<br>
 Cut arrogance in the shape of leadership and lay it around the container,<br>
-Add a hint of anti-commusim and <br>
+This is optional, but to make the dish an easy choice, add a hint of anti-commusim, <br>
-leave the whole thing before politicians' eyes for a short time.<br>
+And finally, leave the whole thing before politicians' eyes for a short time.<br>
 <br>
 Voilà, market economy is ready to serve.<br>